All Star (song): Composition

-"All Star" is set in the key of F♯ major, with a tempo of 104 beats per minute.
-Writers have described it musically as alternative rock and power pop.
+Writers have described it musically as alternative rock and power pop, with Billboard writer Gil Kaufman describing it as "ska-tinged pop punk," and Darryn King of The Ringer describing it as "sunny pop with trace elements of rap, punk, and ska."
 Notably, the vocals begin before any instruments, with the first syllable of "somebody" acting as an anacrusis before the bass guitar joins on the second syllable, followed by guitar and organ.
 The band's label disliked this structure, as did radio stations, but the band fought to keep the song as-is, with Camp stating that, while "[Radio DJs] like to talk over the beginning of your song, [...] they should shut up when our song plays."

 During a 2017 interview, Camp stated he was interested in exploring several layers of meaning with the stripped-down song; the social battle cry, the sports anthem, the fanbase affirmation, the poetic lyricism, the sweeping melody, the inclusion, the artistic music videos, and more.
 Camp described the song as "a daily affirmation that life is, in general, good", something he called a "tradition" for Smash Mouth; according to him, the band frequently read fan mail they received from kids, parents, and teachers thanking them for making "fun and lighthearted" music.
 In addition to this, Camp has said that the second verse addresses climate change and the hole in the ozone layer.